goofballLogic/formicido/README.md

 <SCRIPT src="http://localhost:8888/agent"></SCRIPT>
 ```

 Another way to accomplish the same effect is to inject this script using a browser extension such as Tampermonkey.
-This process is explained here: [Setting up agent injection]
+This process is explained here: https://github.com/goofballLogic/formicido/wiki/Injecting-the-agent-script-into-a-web-page-using-a-browser-extension

 ## Creating your first script